nubenetes/awesome-kubernetes/docs/kubernetes-networking.md

 * [cockroachlabs.com: How to use Cluster Mesh for Multi-Region Kubernetes Pod Communication](https://www.cockroachlabs.com/blog/cockroachdb-kubernetes-cilium/)
     * Thanks to services provided by AWS, GCP, and Azure it’s become relatively easy to develop applications that span multiple regions.
 This is great because slow apps kill businesses.
 There is one common problem with these applications: they are not supported by multi-region database architecture.
     * CockroachDB is built to solve that problem and we’re doing it in production for many applications today.
 But that’s not what this blog is about.
 In this blog, I will provide a solution for the problem of getting Kubernetes pods to talk to each other in multi-region deployments.
+* [cilium.io: Cilium 1.10: WireGuard, BGP Support, Egress IP Gateway, New Cilium CLI, XDP Load Balancer, Alibaba Cloud Integration and more](https://cilium.io/blog/2021/05/20/cilium-110) Traditional workloads have a fixed and unique IP that can be recognized by a firewall.
+Traffic coming from a containerized application will come from many different IPs.
+How can you fix that?
+Cilium allows users to specify an egress NAT policy

 <center>
 <script async class="speakerdeck-embed" data-id="9251193501114da199d70b2a679c552f" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>